mac999/digital_twin_BIM_IoT/DTB-BMS/README.md

 [![Viewer](https://img.shields.io/badge/Viewer-v7-green.svg)](https://forge.autodesk.com/)

 # Description
-This sample is part of the [Online Viewer Walkthrough](https://forge.autodesk.com/developer/learn/viewer-app).
+This sample is part of the [Online DTB-BMS(Digital Twin and BIM based Building Management System)](https://forge.autodesk.com/developer/learn/viewer-app).

 In this sample, we will be creating a simple web page that allows end users to upload some files to Forge storage service, then translate them and display them in a web browser.